-All submitting authors are required to have an OCRID linked to their user account.
-If you do not already have one, you may register for an OCRID at https://orcid.org/register.
+All submitting authors are required to have an ORCID linked to their user account.
+If you do not already have one, you may register for an ORCID at https://orcid.org/register.

 There is a limit of 35 authors permitted on a single submission, but in cases where there are 20 or more co-authors, we recommend that a collective group or consortium name be provided and the individual authors listed in the Acknowledgements.